i-am-bee/bee-agent-framework/docs/README.md

 console.log(`Agent 🤖 : `, response.result.text);
 ```

-To run this example, be sure that you have installed [ollama](https://ollama.com) with the [llama3.1](https://ollama.com/library/llama3.1) model downloaded.

 ➡️ See a more [advanced example](./examples/agents/bee.ts).

-➡️ All examples can be found in the [examples](./examples) directory.

-➡️ To run an arbitrary example, use the following command `yarn start examples/agents/bee.ts` (just pass the appropriate path to the desired example).
+➡️ you can run this example after local installation, using the command `yarn start examples/agents/simple.ts`

+> [!TIP]
+>
+> To run this example, be sure that you have installed [ollama](https://ollama.com) with the [llama3.1](https://ollama.com/library/llama3.1) model downloaded.

 > [!TIP]
 >